 London’s back and buzzing with a packed calendar of blockbuster exhibitions, star-studded West End theatre and brilliant new places to stay and eat.
-Plus, it’s the Queen’s Platinum Jubilee this year, which means a summer of pomp, ceremony and street parties.
+Get your heart racing during the London Marathon or step into the immersive new Gunpowder Plot Experience at the Tower of London.
 Here are the biggest events in 2022 to put in your London calendar.

 The West End’s got an all-star line-up

-Book now to see stars of the big screen on stage including Hollywood megastar Amy Adams making her West End debut in Tennessee Williams’ play The Glass Menagerie (May to August at the Duke of York’s Theatre).
-Game of Thrones star Emilia Clarke is also treading the boards as Nina in The Seagull (June to September) and X-Men star James McAvoy is in the acclaimed Cyrano de Bergerac (February to March), both at the Harold Pinter Theatre.
-Killing Eve’s Emmy Award-winning Jodie Comer also appears at the Pinter in her West End debut in Prima Facie by Australian playwright Suzie Miller (April to June).
-Over at the Bridge Theatre, Ralph Fiennes plays Bob Moses in David Hare’s new play Straight Line Crazy (March to June), about one of the most powerful and divisive men in mid-20th century New York.
+Book now to see stars of the big screen on stage including award-winning actress Amy Adams (American Hustle) making her West End debut in Tennessee Williams’ play The Glass Menagerie showing from May to the end of August at the Duke of York’s Theatre.
+Emilia Clarke of Game of Thrones and Star Wars fame is treading the boards as Nina in The Seagull (June to September) at the Harold Pinter Theatre; and David Tennant will also return to the Harold Pinter Theatre in Good (October to December).

-Stay: When the curtain falls, stroll back to the uber-cool NoMad hotel, which opened last year in the heart of theatreland – it’s located in the former Bow Street Magistrates’ Court (where Oscar Wilde, the Kray twins and Emmeline Pankhurst were all tried).
+Stay: When the curtain falls, stroll back to the uber-cool NoMad hotel in the heart of theatreland – it’s located in the former Bow Street Magistrates’ Court (where Oscar Wilde, the Kray twins and Emmeline Pankhurst were all tried).

 Eat: For pre- or post-theatre sustenance, head to the fantastic Brasserie Zédel for French classics in a Parisian-style dining space; Bocca di Lupo for next-level Italian; or theatre lovers’ favourite J. Sheekey for its legendary fish pie.